 No one should live by design rules.
 That sounds pretty terrifying.

-How would you describe your own home style and what is your favorite room in your home and why?
+How would you describe your own home style and what is your favourite room in your home and why?
 I live in a flat in the Barbican, quite a few floors up so the view is pretty good.
 Our living room looks towards the river and it’s the room we’ve spent the most effort and time decorating.
-The walls are painted a dark color, which it can take because of all the glass, and there are some very brightly colored objects and textiles in it.
+The walls are painted a dark colour, which it can take because of all the glass, and there are some very brightly coloured objects and textiles in it.
 I’d describe it as pretty vivid and a bit ‘pop’.
 When we tidy up, I’m impressed by how chic it is.

 Alongside being an architect you are also a teacher and a writer, of the three what is the most challenging and what is the most rewarding?